10 best Amtrak trips on the East Coast

 Photo by Jhw57/Wikimedia Commons

 Escape the cold weather (or head to the beach any time of year) with an overnight train trip to Florida from major cities on the East Coast.
-The Silver Meteor, Silver Star and Auto Train travel to many Amtrak stations in Florida.
+The Silver Meteor, Floridian, and Auto Train travel to many Amtrak stations in Florida.
 You must transport a vehicle and pay the related fees to travel on the Auto Train, which departs near Washington D.C. and travels non-stop to Sanford, Florida.

 There are beautiful water views in Maryland and Virginia, and you’ll go to sleep in the Carolinas and wake up in Florida, making the trip go by quickly, especially if your destination is in North or Central Florida.
 Popular stops include Orlando (for Universal Studios and Walt Disney World), Tampa, West Palm Beach, Fort Lauderdale and Miami.